 Basic Needs Case Management serves any Centre County resident living at or near poverty who requires short-term economic assistance to access adequate food, shelter, and heat.
 Case Managers provide counseling, emotional support, advocacy, education, financial packaging, budget counseling, and resource identification.
 They help with emergency, short-term, and long-term needs.

-Volunteer Services welcomes any individual or group interested in contributing to the improved well-being of the community.
+Centre Helps welcomes any individual interested in contributing to the improved well-being of the community.
 Centre Helps encourages volunteerism by offering extensive volunteer opportunities within the organization and by providing information about county-wide opportunities to volunteer both long-term and intermittently.
 Participants consistently report that their Centre Helps experiences are life-changing, inspiring them to continued service.

 Centre Helps receives public funding and philanthropic dollars, but also depends on donations from individuals living in our community.

 As you make your decision about contributing to Centre Helps, please feel free to contact email@example.com to learn more about our programs and their importance in the community.